khokao/synergetica/services/README.md

 ### 4.3.
 ML Model Training and Evaluation

-The generation feature uses an optimization process that relies on a predictive model trained with the scripts in the [`src/train`](src/train) directory.
+The generation feature uses an optimization process that relies on a prediction model trained with the scripts in the [`src/train`](src/train) directory.
 We currently employ a compact Transformer model to predict the translation initiation rate (TIR) from ribosome binding site (RBS) sequences.
 Its pretrained weights are available on the [Hugging Face Hub](https://huggingface.co/khokao/synergetica).

 **Train**